 - You can disable preload for inlined images (but isn’t a must)

-- Disable automatic image optimisation to keep your original file (sometimes Hype converts PNG to JPG if enabled)
+- Disable automatic image optimization to keep your original file (sometimes Hype converts PNG to JPG if enabled)

 - Use for small images as Base64 isn’t the most size efficient!
 You can ignore this hint if your app runs local and size isn’t a matter.